dlaydon/MERS_VacTrees/README.md

 `MERS_VacTrees.exe Params_ParticularModelSettings.txt`.

-The code runs reasonably fast on a single core.
+The code runs reasonably fast on a single core (between approximately 4 and 6 minutes for 50,000 iterations when run on the dataset provided).
 However the results of our analysis comprise several thousand individual model runs, and so running multiple jobs in parallel on a high-performance cluster is strongly recommended, although the model can also be run locally if required.
 If the source code is recompiled having